csjames03/csjames03/README.md

 - 📚 I'm a Computer Science Student
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning javascript
-- 📫 How to reach me csjames0303@gmail.com
+- 📫 Reach me at this email csjames0303@gmail.com
+- 💻 I love to code

 <!---
 csjames03/csjames03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.